-Communications between Church and School.
-Under the Lease Agreement, the Church has agreed to use reasonable efforts to inform the School of the times that the premises will be used by the Church.
-To this end, the [title of person] or another person designated by the Church or the rector will endeavor to give the School’s Director at least [3] days prior written notice of the date and time that the Church proposes to use the Dining Hall if such proposed use will occur during any time that the School has the right to use the Dining Hall under the Lease Agreement and confirm that the Dining Hall will not be occupied by the School during such proposed date and time.
-The Church reiterates its intention to use the School Wing and the Dining Hall at any time that the Lease Agreement does not grant the School the right to use the School Wing and the Dining Hall.

 • Common Areas in the Building.
 The School has the right under the Lease Agreement to use areas within the building during specified times “in common with others.”
 Even though common areas are not designated on the exhibits to the Lease Agreement, such term is generally understood to mean that part of a premises that is used by all tenants or occupants of a building, and for which the landlord retains control and has responsibility for maintaining in a reasonably safe condition, such as a stairway.

 The students and staff of the School customarily access the Dining Hall from the School Wing by walking through the building’s Gallery.
-As such term is applied within the context of the School’s use of facilities in the building, it is reasonable to treat areas within the Gallery as common areas since students and staff of the School use the area as a passageway between the School Wing and the Dining Hall.
+As such, it is reasonable to treat areas within the Gallery as common areas since students and staff of the School use the area as a passageway between the School Wing and the Dining Hall.

 • Bathroom Facilities.
 The School Wing, which is part of the premises leased to the School, has bathroom facilities.
 The School notes that the Lease Agreement provides for the School to use other bathrooms in the building as well.

 Bathrooms are located off the Gallery, adjacent to the School Wing, and near the Dining Hall in the building.
-The bathrooms are part of the common areas within the building and are not part of the premises leased for the School’s sole use during at any specified time.
+The bathrooms are part of the common areas within the building and are not part of the premises leased for the School’s sole use at any specified time.
 Students and staff of the School routinely use both the Gallery Bathroom and the Dining Hall Bathroom.

-The School requested the Church to install a partition or other barrier in the Gallery so that during the specified times the School has the right to use the School Wing and the Dining Hall, the Gallery Bathroom will be restricted to the School’s sole use.
+The School asked that the Church consider installation of a partition or other barrier in the Gallery so that during the specified times the School has the right to use the School Wing and the Dining Hall, access to the Gallery Bathroom would be limited and more easily monitored. .
 The School cites concerns for the safety and well-being of the students as the basis of the request.

 The Church appreciates these concerns.
 However under the Lease Agreement, the School only has use of the Gallery Bathroom and the Dining Hall Bathroom in common with other persons who use the building.
-The School’s request to have a partition or barrier erected near the Gallery bathroom is inconsistent with the fact that, under the Lease Agreement, the Gallery Bathroom is used in common with other persons in the building.
+We do not want to limit this common use.